M.S. Applied Engineering

-A: A thesis is research that should “extend the art or science” and must be formally submitted to the College of Graduate Studies (COGS) for publication.
-The thesis is defended orally to a review committee at the candidate’s final comprehensive examination, which must be scheduled and announced formally through the COGS.
-Thesis must follow the COGS guidelines and we recommend the MLA Style Manual and Guide to Scholarly Publishing be used for the MSAE thesis.
+A: A thesis is research that should “extend the art or science.”
+You must formally submit your thesis to the College of Graduate Studies (COGS) for publication.
+You will defend your thesis orally to a review committee at a final comprehensive examination, which will be scheduled and announced formally through the COGS.
+The thesis must follow the COGS guidelines — we recommend the MLA Style Manual and Guide to Scholarly Publishing be used for the MSAE thesis.

-Non-thesis candidates must complete an applied engineering research project and document their results following one of the common technical journal publication standards (ASME, IEEE, SME, etc).
+Non-thesis candidates must complete an applied engineering research project and document their results following one of the common technical journal publication standards (ASME, IEEE, SME, etc.).
 We recommend the MLA Handbook for Writers of Research Papers as a source of writing technique.
-The project is also defended orally to a review committee at the candidate’s final comprehensive examination, but is not formally submitted to the COGS.
+You will defend the project orally to a review committee at your final comprehensive examination, but you don’t have to formally submit it to COGS.

 Q: I have a BA degree.
 Can I still apply for an MSAE?

-A: Yes.
-There are BA undergraduates who have chosen to pursue their Master of Science in Applied Engineering.
-While it is required that you have a 4 year degree from an accredited College or University, you are not required to have a BS or BT.
+A: Yes, there are BA undergraduates who have chosen to pursue their MSAE.
+While we require that you have a 4-year degree from an accredited college or university, you are not required to have a BS or BT.

 Q: How long does it take to obtain a MSAE?

 A: It depends on how many courses you take a semester.
-The typical course load for a full time graduate student is about 3 to 4 classes (9 to 12 credit hours) per semester.
-At this rate, it is possible to finish your degree in 3 to 4 semesters.
+The typical course load for a full time graduate student is about three to four classes (9 to 12 credit hours) per semester.
+At this rate, it is possible to finish your degree in three to four semesters.